 When will I know about our team and coach?

 All of our coaches are volunteers, and many of them are brand new to soccer.
-We can’t do this without you parents, so please contact our Coaching Coordinator and they’ll help you understand the responsibilities and rewards of being a coach in our Club.
+We can’t do this without you parents, so please contact our Head Coach & he will help you understand the responsibilities and rewards about being a coach in our Club.

 When does the soccer season begin?

-Practices may begin August 3.
-Ten games are played on Saturdays, beginning after Labor Day and ending before Thanksgiving (check the Calendar link for specific dates).
+Practices begin early August.
+Games are played on Saturdays, beginning after Labor Day and ending before Thanksgiving.
 You will receive a schedule for the first five games, there will be one weekend off, and then a schedule will be published for the last five games.

 What equipment will my player need?